PaddlePaddle/PaddleSpeech/demos/audio_tagging/README.md

 ### 4.Pretrained Models

-Here is a list of pretrained models released by PaddleSpeech and can be used by command and python api:
+Here is a list of pretrained models released by PaddleSpeech that can be used by command and python api:

 | Model | Sample Rate
 | :--- | :---: